yineng999/openlmis-devops/README.md

 Navigating to the OpenLMS-TechOps root directory, run `vagrant up`.
 Ansible will install all packages you declared in `provisioning/playbook.yml` file.

+Note: If your Internet connection is slow, get the box LMIS-2.0.box from Danni and run `vagrant box add openlmis-box LMIS-2.0.box`.

 If your machine is already running, you want to provision again, just need to run `vagrant provision`.
 More vagrant commands read [here](http://docs.vagrantup.com/v2/cli/).

+To ssh into your box, run `vagrant ssh`.

 ##Supports